PEAK-Legacy/DecoratorTools/README.txt

     an active global trace can be detected even if the frame-local trace is None.)
 This should be especially an improvement for tools that use different callables for their local and global trace hooks.

+  * DecoratorTools is now experimentally compatible with Python 3!
+Thus far, its tests run clean on Python 3.1 and 3.2; 3.3 through 3.5 haven't been tested yet.
+Please report any issues via the PEAK mailing list.

 Changes since version 1.7: